Not too long ago, I read an article about a man who had eaten pizza every day for about a decade. I was equal parts concerned and jealous.

 That said, chomping down on half a pizza on the regular isn’t going to work for most of us.
 So, to curb my pizza cravings while keeping the carbs and calories in check, I whip up the alternative – pizza on portabellas.

 You can grab the ‘shrooms at the store already packaged and cleaned (though I still rinse them), or get the loose ones (these require a deeper cleaning, usually).
 I like to smack some cream cheese on top of those bad boys to add some extra creamy cheesiness, but you can omit it to save time or calories.
-Then, spoon the marinara of your choice generously on top, and spread slices of fresh mozzarella (or heap some shredded mozzarella on there) atop that.
+Then, spoon the marinara of your choice generously on top, and spread slices of fresh mozzarella (or heap some shredded mozzarella on there) atop that and sprinkle whatever herbs and spices you like – oregano, basil, or garlic salt are ideal, and crushed red pepper can add a little punch of fiery flavor.
 Start checking around 20 minutes to make sure the cheese is browned to your liking.
 After that, indulge in as many of these guilt-free pizzas as you can handle.

 - 4 portabella mushrooms